-Drograms/ Programs/ Partnerships Achievement During this Report Period Green Infrastructure Tours Water Services Department hosted 14 tours of the Green Infrastructures sites, reaching 476 people.
+D Programs/ Partnerships Achievement During this Report Period Green Infrastructure Tours • Water Services Department hosted 25 tours of the Green Infrastructures sites, reaching 565 people.
 Water Quality Small Grant Program See Table 3.
 A summary of the City's Water-quality Public Education Grant Program for details.
 Stormwater Table Events Stormwater table events are community outreach at tabling events with informative posters on stormwater runoff and stormwater mitigation.
-There were 26 outreach events, reaching about 3,335 people.
-Storm drain Marking 35 students and adults participated in marking drains over 75 storm drains.
+There were 11 outreach events, reaching about 595 people.
+Storm drain Marking 49 students and adults participated in marking drains over 47 storm drains.
 Community Litter Pickups Water Services Department works with all age groups to provide an educational litter pickup.
 These events feature a talk on watersheds, pollution, and stormwater runoff along with safety instructions for proper trash collection.
-17 events, 778 participants, over 63 bags of trash: 16 youth groups and schools, 771 participants, over 56 bags of trash 1 nonprofit, 7 participants, over 7 bags of trash The Mid America Regional Council (MARC) Water Quality Public Education Program Water Services Department continues to be a leading stakeholder for this program.
-Administered the 10th biennial public attitude survey to gauge the public's knowledge of and the attitudes about water quality in the metropolitan area.
-Conducted the 2nd metro-wide virtual Plog-a-thon on October 15-16, 2022.
-MARC organized six county-wide Plogs on regional trails to get residents outdoors and engage them in a socially responsible activity that reduce the impact of trash and litter on regional water quality.
-120 people participated in the event.
-Two new 20-second videos were created in partnership with ArtClass Media for the Meet Dewy media campaign.
-Dewy is the new mascot of the program.
-Contracted with the Center for Watershed Protection to develop a plan for contractor training on Green Infrastructure (GI) installation and maintenance.
-Conducted two webinars about APWA 5600 updates and water quality's role in climate resilience, respectively.
+15 events, 546 participants, over 74 bags of trash: 14 youth groups and schools, 524 participants, over 46 bags of trash 1 university, 1 government group, 22 participants, over 28 bags of trash The Mid America Regional Council (MARC) Water Quality Public Education Program Water Services Department continues to be a leading stakeholder for the program.
+Conducted the 3rd metro-wide virtual Plog-a-thon throughout the month of October 2023.
+On October 14 and 21, MARC and partner municipalities organized six county-wide Plogs on regional trails.
+174 people participated in the event and collected nearly 200 bags of trash across the region.
+The Water Quality Education Committee promoted the two 20-second videos of Dewy, the Committee's mascot on social media, with media showing on feeds 1,349,364 times reaching 532,378 individuals and 849 clicks to the cleanwaterkcmetro.org website.
+Worked with the Center for Watershed Protection in developing the training curriculum for municipalities and contractors on Green Infrastructure (GI) installation and maintenance.
 Awarded six organizations for their proposed water-quality public education projects.
-These organizations include Friends of Kaw Point Park, Groundwork Northeast Revitalization Group, Missouri River Relief, Pendleton Heights Community Orchard, and Platte Land Trust.
+These organizations include Deep Roots KC, Groundwork Northeast Revitalization Group, Heartland conservation Alliance, Little Blue River Watershed Coalition, My Regional Wins! and StoneLion Puppet Theatre.
+The award amount totals \$21,000.
 Continued to distribute the education and outreach materials, e.g., brochures about Build Your Own Rain Garden, Know your Roots, Pick Up After Your Pet, Making and Using Compost etc., and signages on Do Not Mow/Native Planting, Pick up after Your Pet etc.